If you’re looking for a simple side dish that is great for fall and winter, try this air fryer butternut squash recipe.

 Recipe Tips

-- If you have to peel/cut the butternut squash first, you can follow these steps: First, cut the ends off.
-Then peel the squash using a vegetable/potato peeler.
+- If you have to peel and cut the butternut squash first, you can follow these steps: First, cut off the ends.
+Then peel the squash using a vegetable peeler.
 Once peeled, cut the butternut squash in half lengthwise.
 Remove the seeds with a spoon.
-Now cut the squash into long strips and then into small cubes, approximately 1/2 – 3/4 inch thick.
+Now cut the squash into long strips, and then into small cubes, approximately 1/2 – 3/4 inch thick.

 - You might also be interested in making butternut squash fries in the air fryer – same squash, different form!